fuweixiao/cuda_inpainting/README.md

 # Image Inpainting Using Belief Propagation
 This project is a web service for image inpainting.
+It is an implementation and optimization of the paper http://www.csd.uoc.gr/~komod/publications/docs/completion_cvpr2006.pdf

 The backend is build with flask, which requires python 2.7 and flask.
 You can install flask simply by running this: